stagl/alfred-whoopie/README.md

 # alfred-whoopie
-A port of the infamous Whoopie Cushion OS X dashboard widget to an Alfred workflow
+### A port of the infamous Whoopie Cushion OS X dashboard widget to an Alfred workflow

 I'm not totally sure why I created a github repo for this; I'm just trying to fit in cuz all the cool kids are doing this.

+##Usage

 ![tha sauce](demo.png)